Mathematical Framework for Online Social Media Auditing: Framework: Setup and Goal

-To date, studies have focused on one of the following two separate cases: \begin{enumerate} \item Upper bounding the expected time required to cover all $n$ states of some general, given, irreducible Markov chain, $k$ times, with a single random walk, which given $t_{\s{cov}}^{(k)}(1)$, in the terms of $t_{\s{cov}}$. \item Upper bounding the expected time required to cover all $n$ states of some general, given, irreducible Markov chain, with $m$ multiple independent random walks, which given $t_{\s{cov}}^{(1)}(m)$, in the terms of $t_{\s{cov}}$. \end{enumerate}
+\item Upper bounding the expected time required to cover all $n$ states of some general irreducible Markov chain, with $\ell$ multiple independent random walks, given by $t_{\s{cov}}^{(1)}(\ell;\mathscr{M})$, in the terms of $t_{\s{cov}}$.
+Many bounds, relying on different assumptions, exist in the literature.
+For example, combining Theorem 3.2, Lemma 4.3, and Theorem 4.7 in \cite{rivera_sauerwald_sylvester_2023}, we get that for irreducible Markov chain,

-The first case was studied in a recent paper \cite{pmlr-v132-chan21a}.
-The authors came up with the following tightest upper bound, The second case was studied in \cite{alon2011many}.
-The authors conjecture that for any given Markov chain there exists some constant $C$, such that

-We combine those two approaches to upper bound $t_{\text{cov}}^{(k)}(m)$, in terms of $t_{\text{cov}}$.
-To that end, we start by upper bounding the expected time required to cover all Markov chain states, $k$ times, with $m$ independent random walks, by the expected time to cover all Markov chain states only one time, with $m$ independent random walks. \begin{lemma}[$m$-joint-$k$-cover time upper bounded by $1$-joint-$k$-cover time] For any $k\geq 1$ (numbers of full graph cover) and any $m\geq 1$ (number of the i.i.d random walks), the following holds \end{lemma} Now, we obtain the covering time of $m$-i.i.d random walks, in which their first step drawn by the stationary distribution of the (irreducible) Markov chain. \begin{lemma}[Covering time of stationary initialized $m$-i.i.d random walks] For any $k\geq 1$ (numbers of full graph cover) and any $m\geq 1$ (number of the i.i.d random walks), it holds that,

-\end{lemma} The following result combines the above bounds to upper bound $t_{\text{cov}}^{(k)}(m)$. \begin{lemma}[$m$-joint-$k$-cover time upper bound] For any $k,m\geq 1$,